Biblical Hittites: Intermediate hypotheses

 But there are other biblical references which are not compatible with the notion of a small Canaanite hill tribe.
 Most notable among these is : "For the Lord had made the host of the Syrians to hear a noise of chariots, and a noise of horses, even the noise of a great host: and they said one to another, Lo, the king of Israel hath hired against us the kings of the Hittites, and the kings of the Egyptians, to come upon us."

 This conveys the impression that the Hittite kings were commensurate in importance and power with the Egyptian pharaohs.
 A similar impression is conveyed by : "And they fetched up, and brought forth out of Egypt a chariot for six hundred shekels of silver, and a horse for a hundred and fifty: and so brought they out horses for all the kings of the Hittites, and for the kings of Syria, by their means."
 In these cases there can be little doubt that the references are to the neo-Hittite kingdoms of Syria.

 If the references to the Canaanite tribe are distinct from those to the neo-Hittite kingdom, the similarity between the names (only two significant consonants) could easily be due to chance.

 List of Biblical references

-Source and ordering of citations

-Listed below are all the occurrences of the words "Heth", "Hittite" or "Hittites" in the King James Bible, found through a University of Virginia search service.
+Listed below are all the occurrences of the words "Heth", "Hittite" or "Hittites" in the King James Bible.
+(Note: Occurrences were found through a University of Virginia search service.
 The same information is available in book form in Jones.
-Compare also the occurrences of cheth (H2845) and chittiy (H2850) in Strong's Concordance.

-The citations were arranged approximately in chronological order, more precisely according to the epoch in which the events in question are supposed to have occurred.
-Note that this is not always the time in which the words were actually written.
-In particular, the covenant with Abraham about the future conquest of Canaan is treated as if it were contemporary with the latter.
-The epochs are indicated by the names of the biblical characters (Patriarchs, Judges, Kings or Prophets) prominent at the time.
+Compare also the occurrences of cheth (H2845) and chittiy (H2850) in Strong's Concordance.)
+The citations were arranged according to the epoch in which the events in question are supposed to have occurred.
+(Note: Note that this is not always the time in which the words were actually written.
+In particular, the covenant with Abraham concerning the future conquest of Canaan is treated as if it were contemporary with the latter.
+The epochs are indicated by the names of the biblical characters (Patriarchs, Judges, Kings or Prophets) prominent at the time.)